kkode777/exploring-foundations-of-aws-containers/README.md

 copilot app delete
 ```

-This will delete all resources grouped under the application, including the `reverse` service and the `load` job.
+This will delete all resources grouped under the application, including all the services and jobs you deployed.